mhmdmodan/BookNet/README.md

 and importing this csv into [Gephi](https://gephi.org/), a much easier to use and interactive graphing platform

+## Installation

+To install, run `install_github("mhmdmodan/BookNet")` from the `devtools` package.
+This may not work however due to R/Java architecture differences.
+In that case, clone the repo, open `BookNet.RProj` in RStudio, and press `CTRL+SHIFT+B` to Install and Restart.

+Java 8 is required.

 ## The Algorithm

 Start the following for each text file on a new thread: